alexk7110/ansible/README.md

 - 2.3.3 docker-compose plugin ubuntu focal amd64 version

 It also adds the user to the `docker` group and adds the docker-compose path to the `$PATH`

+---
+### A docker-compose demo file along with info
+Just a proof of concept that actually worked on my test machines

+I had to test the dependencies just to be sure once this might come up.